9ae/bagel/femmenoir/Draft 3.md

 ELANOR looks stern standing there.
 She doesn't say anything putting the rest of the laundry in the hamper and walks out of the room.

+# D. Ken returns the shirt

+## Int.
+Diane's office - afternoon

+DIANE is on her phone.
+Her wallpaper is a fanart of Cersei and Brienne.
+A notification of a dating app appears.
+She opens the app.

+There's a new message from a guy who starts with the most generic.
+"Hey babe."
+DIANE rolls her eyes and deletes the thread.
+She returns to the messages and opens up a thread with a girl she's been chat with.
+The latest message, is one Diane sent 2 days ago asking if she wanted to have dinner Thursday.
+Her eyes sink in sad disappointment.

+## Int.
+Outside Diane's office door - afternoon
+KEN is holding the shirt Diane lent him.
+He checks his reflection against a black glass pane.
+He adjusts his collar, and fixes his bangs.
+He takes a step back to see him full.
+Reaches to knock on the door, but holds.
+He takes off the ring in his finger and puts it in his pocket.
+And then knock the door.

+DIANE
+Come in!

+As Ken opens the door, light floods into her office.
+Which is dark except the light from her monitor.

+KEN
+Here, I wanted to give this back to you.

+DIANE
+How did the investor meeting go?

+KEN
+Great!
+They are going to increase funding.
+Thanks, I would have fumbled without your encouragement.

+DIANE
+It's nothing.
+I was the one who got your shirt dirty.

+KEN
+Still, I owe you one.
+Maybe dinner sometime?

+DIANE
+There's no need.

+KEN *steps closer and touches the back of her hand* Give me a chance to see you out of your work clothes?

+DIANE
+Oh, other than these I'm just in sportswear.

+KEN
+We'll play a pick up game afterwards then?
+Nothing fancy.

+DIANE *blushes*
+I mean I can, put on a dress if you want.

+KEN
+Where whatever.
+How's this Thursday?

+DIANE
+This Thursday.... *thinks back to her messages, she's waiting to here from the girl* You know what?
+This Thursday is perfect.

+KEN *stands up*
+Great!
+I'l swing by your office afterwork?

+DIANE *nods*

+KEN *walks out of the door slowly.*

+DIANE opens the app and messages the woman she's waiting on to cancel on her pending Thursday date.
 # Q. Diane finds out Ken's married

 ## Int.
 Diane's apartment - Kitchen - morning